epfldata/squall/README.markdown

 - [x] Theta Joins: Complex join predicates, including inequality, band, and arbitrary UDF join predicates.
 - [x] Continuous load balance and adaptation to data skew.
 - [x] Usage: An API for arbitrary SQL query processing or a frontend query processor that parses SQL to a storm topology.
+- [x] Throughput rates of upto Millions of tuples/second and latencies of milliseconds on a 16 machine cluster.
+Scalable to large cluster settings.
+Further details can be found in this [whitepaper](http://www.vldb.org/pvldb/vol7/p441-elseidy.pdf).
 - [ ] Elasticity: Scaling out according to the load.

 ### Example: